diofant/diofant/docs/release/notes-0.10.rst

 * :sympyissue:`15561` SymPy's Number.__divmod__ doesn't agree with the builtin divmod
 * :sympyissue:`15574` dsolve fails for a system of independent equations
 * :sympyissue:`12695` [matrices] remove dead files densearith.py densetools.py and densesolve.py
+* :sympyissue:`5428` Should Poly use an algebraic domain by default?
+* :sympyissue:`14337` Poly constructor uses domain EX when it's not necessary